Free Barrett Brown donors sue DOJ, FBI for right to give anonymously

 https://www.wired.com/2016/12/anonymous-barrett-brown-free-r...

-I think this case shows that Citizens United didn't go far enough in allowing anonymous speech.
+I think this case shows that Citizens United didn't go far enough in protecting anonymous speech.

 In fact the original reason for the raid didn't seem to result in charges against him.
 It is a bunch of artificial charges they piled on later, and his response to the original raid in a video that they got him on.